Madrid's famed Cafe Gijon fights for terrace rights

-MADRID (Reuters) - The epicenter of Madrid’s renowned intellectual cafe culture, the 124-year-old Cafe Gijon, has survived civil war, the Franco dictatorship and the Internet age, but could face extinction in a bidding war over the lease to its sidewalk terrace.
-Spanish literary giants such as poet and playwright Federico Garcia Lorca and “Generation of ‘98” writers Pio Baroja and Camilo Jose Cela sat at the white marble tables of the cafe on the wide Recoletos boulevard.
+MADRID, March 22 (Reuters) - The epicenter of Madrid’s renowned intellectual cafe culture, the 124-year-old Cafe Gijon, has survived civil war, the Franco dictatorship and the Internet age, but could face extinction in a bidding war over the lease to its sidewalk terrace.

 Nobel laureate Cela’s best-known novel “The Hive” was inspired by the “tertulias” or political and cultural debates that still go on today at the cafe, which opened in 1888.
 Back in their day, Ava Gardner, Truman Capote and Orson Welles stopped in.
 Contemporary writers Francisco Umbral and Arturo Perez-Reverte still frequent the cafe.